Skip to main content

 Implementing Configuration as Code (CaC) involves managing and configuring your system and applications through code rather than manual modifications.
 This approach enables the tracking of changes, facilitates testing, and allows for automation, mirroring the processes applied to your application’s code.
 By managing settings like the application, it becomes easier to swiftly deploy or roll back changes, monitor utilized settings, and ensure smooth operation.
 Additionally, harnessing the power of code can be akin to casting spells when managing your configuration.

 An illustration of delivering configuration as code is utilizing a tool such as Ansible to configure a web server.
 Instead of manual configuration, an Ansible script can automatically set up the web server.
-This script configures the web server with the right software version, determines the number of worker processes, and defines its root directory.
+This script configures the web server with the correct software version, determines the number of worker processes, and defines its root directory.
 It creates a predefined recipe for configuring the web server, which can be saved, reviewed, and tested before execution.

 Useful link: Top 10 DevOps Tools to Pick for Your Business